roddhjav/apparmor.d/docs/development/directives.md

 ## Only, Exclude

-The `only` and `exclude` directive can be used to filter individual rule or rule paragraph depending on the target distribution of distribution family.
+The `only` and `exclude` directives can be used to filter individual rule or rule paragraph depending on the target distribution of distribution family.

 **Format**